-Identity theft can be a devastating and demoralizing problem that has far reaching consequences and can be difficult to repair.
+Identity theft can be a devastating and demoralizing problem that has far-reaching consequences that are difficult to repair.
 Unfortunately, identity theft cases continue to increase.
-If you have been a victim of identity theft, believe you have been a victim, or want to increase the security of your credit history, then you can place a security freeze on your credit file with something called a credit freeze.
+If you have been a victim of identity theft, believe you have been a victim or want to increase the security of your credit history, then you can place a security freeze on your credit file with something called a credit freeze.

 Why Freeze Your Credit?

-As you can see there are some pros and cons to this, which will will explore further.
-But for now, the main benefit is locking down your credit profile to prevent unauthorized use.
-The downside, however, is that you need to jump through hoops if you want to open a new line of credit, apply for a loan, or just want to check your credit report.
+While a credit freeze has pros and cons, the main benefit is locking down your credit profile to prevent unauthorized use.
+The downside, however, is that you need to go through a series of steps if you want to open a new line of credit, apply for a loan or even just want to check your credit report.

 How to Request a Security Freeze on Your Credit Report

 Freezing your credit is actually a simple process.
 All you need to do is contact the credit bureaus (Equifax, Experian, TransUnion) and request that they freeze your credit report.
 You will need to include your identifying information, including a copy of your photo ID, your SSN and your address.
 There may or may not be an associated fee, depending on why you are requesting the credit freeze.

 If you have been a recent victim of identity theft or if you have been exposed to a security breach, you should be able to place a security freeze at no charge.
 Otherwise, there may be a $10 administration fee.
 After the credit bureau approves your credit freeze, you will receive a PIN that will allow you temporary access to unfreeze your report if you need to apply for a loan.

 The following are a few examples of when it may be a good idea to freeze your credit:

 - You have been, or suspect you have been, a victim of identity theft.